Exorcism of Roland Doe: Early life

-Roland was born into a German Lutheran family.
+Roland was born into a German Lutheran family in 1935.
 During the 1940s the family lived in Cottage City, Maryland.
 According to Allen, Roland was an only child and depended upon adults in his household for playmates, primarily his Aunt Harriet.
-His aunt, who was a spiritualist, introduced Roland to the Ouija board when he expressed interest in it.
+His aunt, who was a spiritualist, introduced Roland to the ouija board when he expressed interest in it.

 Exorcisms

 According to Thomas B. Allen, after Aunt Harriet's death the family experienced strange noises, furniture moving of its own accord and ordinary objects such as vases flying or levitating when the boy was nearby.
 The family turned to their Lutheran pastor, Luther Miles Schulze, for help.
 Long interested in parapsychology, Schulze arranged for the boy to spend a night in his home in order to observe him.
 When parapsychologist Joseph Banks Rhine learned that Schulze claimed he witnessed household objects and furniture seemingly moving by themselves, Rhine "wondered if Schulze 'unconsciously exaggerated' some of the facts."
 Schulze advised the boy's parents to "see a Catholic priest".

 According to the traditional story, the boy then underwent a number of exorcisms.
 Edward Hughes, a Roman Catholic priest, conducted an exorcism on Roland at Georgetown University Hospital, a Jesuit institution.
 During the exorcism, the boy allegedly slipped one of his hands out of the restraints, broke a bedspring from under the mattress, and used it as an impromptu weapon, slashing the priest's arm and resulting in the exorcism ritual being halted.

-The family traveled to St. Louis, where Roland's cousin contacted one of his professors at St. Louis University, Bishop, who in turn spoke to William S. Bowdern, an associate of College Church.
+After the failed exorcisms, additional incidents occurred including unexplained scratches on Roland’s body.
+The boy’s mother, a native of St. Louis, Missouri, desperately sought opportunities for a change of scenery.
+Upon seeing the word ‘LOUIS’ appear in the scratches on the boy’s rib cage, the family resolved to travel to St. Louis.
+The family stayed at a relative’s home in the inner-belt suburb of Bel-Nor.
+During their stay, Roland's cousin contacted one of their professors at Saint Louis University, Bishop, who in turn spoke to William S. Bowdern, an associate of College Church.
 Together, both priests visited Roland in his relatives' home, where they allegedly observed a shaking bed, flying objects, and the boy speaking in a guttural voice and exhibiting an aversion to anything sacred.
 Bowdern was granted permission from the archbishop to perform another exorcism.

-The exorcism took place at The Alexian Brothers Hospital in South St Louis, Missouri, which was changed to South City Hospital.
+The exorcism took place at the Alexian Brothers Hospital in South St. Louis, later called South City Hospital, which closed its doors in 2023.